This page may not be accurate, latest service updates can be found on our dedicated COVID-19 section.

-All dogs require to be micro-chipped by law.
+All dogs require to be microchipped by law.
 It is quick, simple and painless.
 It is in addition to having a collar and tag with the owners details on it which is also the law.
 These measures are designed to help protect dogs by allowing the owners to be quickly identified and contacted should they stray.
-A straying dog is at risk from many dangers, not least being run over or attacked by other dogs.
-If your dog is injured, it may also allow you to be contacted quickly to tell you what has happened.

-If you need advice on micro-chipping or straying dogs, just contact us, details below.
+If you need advice on microchipping or straying dogs, please contact us using the details below.

 Clackmannanshire Council in partnership with Stirling Council's Trading Standards service are responsible for the statutory provisions of animal health and welfare legislation with regard to Farm Livestock, Animal Feed and Transportation of Farm Livestock.